semlix/semlix/docs/source/schema.rst

 If you set ``FieldType.vector`` to a ``Format`` object, the indexing code will use the ``Format`` object to store information about the terms in each document.
-Currently by default Whoosh does not make use of term vectors at all, but they are available to expert users who want to implement their own field types.
+Currently by default semlix does not make use of term vectors at all, but they are available to expert users who want to implement their own field types.